SuleimanFarah/sunpy/ORG/Coordination-Meeting-2022-Notes.md

 * Propagation of errors to sunpy - how can a VSO error message become less opaque?
     * show there be a VSO dashboard to show errors, or what is down or not down.
 The VSO health status - e.g. "please check the VSO health status: `link`"
-    * How to differentiate whether the search is wrong or cant be made due to server down or whether there is no actually no data available
+    * How to differentiate whether the search is wrong or can not be made due to server down or whether there is no actually no data available
     * The VSO also wants to point to the issue - for example the HAO could be down and want to propagate this (i.e. its not the VSO thats the issue its another server etc)
     * VSO also wants to provide an easy machine readable health report that checks every hour or so.
     * Future version of Fido could first check the health status of the VSO before going to query